Softala-MLOPS/Supercomputing-review/Review on Tutorial for integration part.md

 - Examples of dictionaries

 Jukka:
-- The lists of separated systemintegrations and enviroment tools are really good
+- The lists of separated system integrations and enviroment tools are really good
 - The conclusion to choose certain technologies (for example Python) were clearly justifyed in the document
 - Examples of usage of technologies in the document were good
--

 ## Suggested improvements